The Ultimate Guide to Avoid Crowds at National Parks

 Go Where the Shuttle Doesn’t

 Shuttle systems help manage crowds, but they also create bottlenecks.
-Areas outside shuttle routes are often significantly quieter.
+The areas outside shuttle routes are often significantly quieter — and frequently just as beautiful.

 Why this works:

-• Road-accessed trails often see less foot traffic
+• Road-accessed trails and overlooks outside the shuttle corridor see far less foot traffic

-• Early-morning road access provides a major advantage
+• Early-morning road access before shuttles begin operating provides a major advantage

-This is one of the easiest ways to avoid crowds without changing parks.
+This is one of the easiest ways to find solitude without changing parks.

 Look for “Inconvenient” Trails and Overlooks